-'This Baby Was Ready To Get Out' | Maryland Lawmaker Nic Kipke Delivers Newborn Daughter
+'This Baby Was Ready To Get Out' | Maryland Lawmaker Nic Kipke Delivers Newborn Daughter, Margaret Rose

 Susannah’s due date was for another two weeks, but Nic was forced to take the lead.

-“After I hung up the phone, the midwife said she was on her way, but [Susahanna] looked at me and said, ‘You’re going to have to deliver this baby,'” Nic said.
+“After I hung up the phone, the midwife said she was on her way, but [Susannah] looked at me and said, ‘You’re going to have to deliver this baby,'” Nic said.

 Around 2 p.m. their certified midwife hit the road, but by 2:32 a.m. their newborn daughter did not wait.